JeSTeRFLA/ez-openvpn/README.md

 ```
 follow on screen directions

-To ADD or Revoke a client or to remove the openvpn
+To ADD or Revoke a client or to remove the openvpn</p>
 run ./openvpn.sh and select from options